- Sociology Major

 How to Receive Transfer Credit

-Determine if the course has been evaluated by the UM Office of Undergraduate Admissions Credit Evaluators.
-If it has, it will be listed on the LSA Transfer Equivalencies web page with information about if/how it transfers to U-M.
+Determine if the course has been evaluated by the U-M Office of Undergraduate Admissions Credit Evaluators.
+If it has, it will be listed on the LSA Transfer Equivalencies web page with information on if and how it transfers to U-M.

 If the course is not listed on the LSA Transfer Equivalency web page, you need to have the course evaluated by the Credit Evaluators.
 Follow the instructions on the Office of Undergraduate Admission's Transfer Credit Equivalency Form to submit your course information for pre-evaluation by Admissions.

-- A maximum of 15 transfer credits may be counted toward the major.
-One course from outside of the approved LJSC/SHM course lists can count toward the LJSC or SHM minor, subject to departmental approval.
+- A maximum of 15 Soc transfer credits may be counted toward the major.
+A maximum of 6 Soc transfer credits can count toward the LJSC or SHM minor, subject to departmental approval.
 The College of LSA has specific rules about the number of credit hours that may be transferred toward the bachelor’s degree.